athackst/vscode_ros2_workspace/README.md

 ### Create your repository

-On the next dialog, name the repository you would like to start and decide if you want all of the branches, or just the latest LTS: jazzy.
+On the next dialog, name the repository you would like to start and decide if you want all of the branches, or the default branch.

+> [!IMPORTANT]
+> The new default branch supports any version of ROS by setting the appropriate version you want in the 'FROM' line in `.devcontainer/Dockerfile`
+>
+> By default, this is set to `osrf/ros:jazzy-desktop-full`

 ![template_new](https://user-images.githubusercontent.com/6098197/91332035-713ee980-e780-11ea-81d3-13b170f568b0.png)